Different shapes evoke powerful shifts of energy and attention

 But… you are not inside the square.
 You ARE the square.

 BEING the square is very different than being inside the square.

 As the square, I’m very sturdy.
 Someone can come along and push on me and I won’t tip over.
 I’m grounded and I can’t be pushed around.
 I also have a good sense of myself — I have clear lines and definition.
 I know exactly where my corners are.
 I know exactly what size I want to be today (and I know I can be any size that I’d like because this is MY imaginative power).

 To go deeper into what the square wants to say to me, I do a bit of writing:

 “I am the square.
 I am solid and clear.
 I get to define myself.
 I don’t get swept into what other people think or want for me.
 What I really want to say is, I get to define myself.”

 Beneath every project, relationship, person, and circumstance is an underlying shape.
 What shape is that for you right now?
 You can’t do this wrong.
 Choose whatever shape feels appealing and then imagine yourself becoming it.
 What does it feel like?
 Can you feel a shift in your energy?

 To go deeper, you might do a little journaling to see what shows up.
 For example: “I am the circle.
 I am whole and beautiful…” Or, “I am the line.
 I am very focused…”

-For more on the power of shape and aesthetic form, check out my website, www.kimhermanson.com, and my upcoming book, Deep Knowing: Entering the Realm of Non-Ordinary Intelligence.
+For more on the power of shape and aesthetic form, check out my website, www.kimhermanson.com, and my new book, Deep Knowing: Entering the Realm of Non-Ordinary Intelligence.